QuantumManiac/shopify-production-engineer-challenge-s22/README.md

 npm install
 # Start the server
 npm start
-# Your browser should open up to the front-end.
-If it doesn't, navigate to https://localhost:5000
+# The server should now be running.
+Navigate to https://localhost:3000 to view the front-end
 ```

 The UI is fairly intuitive: